-- Quality Training is owned jointly by Michael Chapman and Elliot Berkley. - Financial status - Profit and Loss Statement for end of financial year 2005 is attached.
+- Quality Training is owned jointly by Michael Chapman and Elliot Berkley. - Financial status information.

-2.3 Company locations and facilities
+2.2 Company locations and facilities

 This is a home office venture, located in the study area of the owners' existing home.

 - Computer facilities stand-alone desktop computer installed. - Telephone one line currently serves the location. - Mobile phones for each Director. - Data projector. - Laptop with internet access. - Broadband installed for internet and email functions. - Utilities provided for are to be charged to the business as a percentage of home usage.